 Instant Pot Pasta Ingredients

-For the purposes of this quick & basic tutorial, we’re going to be cooking plain pasta in the Instant Pot.
-So really all you need is pasta, water, and kosher salt.
+For the purposes of this quick & basic tutorial, we're going to be cooking plain pasta in the Instant Pot.
+So the three essential ingredients are: pasta, water, and kosher salt.

 Long thin pastas, like fettuccine and spaghetti noodles, require a slightly different treatment, which I'll address in a separate post.
 Small delicate pasta shapes (ditalini, acini de pepe, etc.) will likely overcook and are best prepared on the stovetop, as is gluten-free pasta, which can turn into a gummy mess.